rajesh813/bootstrap/README.md

 We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
 Fonts from Glyphicons are included, as is the optional Bootstrap theme.

-## Bugs and feature requests

-Have a bug or a feature request?
-[Please open a new issue](https://github.com/twbs/bootstrap/issues).
-Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

-You may use [this JS Bin](http://jsbin.com/aKiCIDO/1/edit) as a template for your bug reports.

 ## Documentation

 Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
 The docs may also be run locally.